jdtward/jdtward.github.io/content/_index.md

         <br>

-       We are a clinician–scientist team advancing how prostate and genitourinary (GU) cancers are detected, risk-stratified, and treated.
+       We are a clinician–scientist team

   - block: collection
     content: